CloakerSmoker/Relax-Language/docs/docs/module-console.md

 | TextColor     | `void`      | `i8 Foreground`                         | Sets the console foreground color to `Foreground` and the background to black with `Console:SetColor`.|
 | ReadLine      | `i16*`      |                                         | Waits for the user to enter a line of input and press enter using `ReadConsole`.                      |

+## Notes

+Console is a relatively high-level module, and manages a lot of things for you.
+For example, `IWriteXXXX` and `AWriteXXXX` both free any intermediate buffers allocated for you, and `SetColor` builds the correct structure for color settings for you.

+`ReadLine` handles the allocation and extension of a buffer for console input, and calling `ReadConsole` in a loop to read all input.

 ## Usage Impact

-`Console` imports both `String` and `Memory`, which generate ~6 KB of code together.
-Console itself generates another ~4 KB of code on top of that, and has ~70 bytes of globals and imports. `Console` adds ~1 second to compile time.
+`Console` imports both `String` and `Memory`, which results in ~8 KB of extra code being generated.